takahirom/robospec/README.md

 @RunWith(ParameterizedRobolectricTestRunner::class)
 // You don't need to use @HiltAndroidTest if you don't use Hilt
 @HiltAndroidTest
+class ArticleListScreenTest(
-class ArticleListScreenTest(private val behavior: DescribedBehavior<ArticleListScreenRobot>) {
+    private val behavior: DescribedBehavior<ArticleListScreenRobot>
+) {

-    // ArticleListScreenRobot is a utility class
+    // ArticleListScreenRobot is not a part of RoboSpec.
-    // that provides functions to interact with the screen
+    // I recommend that you provide a Robot or PageObject for easy testing
     @Inject
     lateinit var articleListScreenRobot: ArticleListScreenRobot